dntoll/loraMesh/README.md

 Right now a secrets.py is needed to run the code in main.py, see below

 ### OTA update
-To update more than one node, the current strategy for OTA is to run the
+To update more than one node, the current strategy for OTA is to update nodes through FTP and then reset them through Telnet.

+The current release_push.py does have the following problems
+ * Very insecure!!!
+FTP with open password!
+Also each node has WiFi credentials and knows all IPs of all other nodes
+ * Does not remove files, only overwrites old files and uploads new files
+ * May upload files not intended...

 Add a secrets.py file with credentials for OTA-updates secrets.py